Tas-Silġ: Topography and toponymy

-Tas-Silġ is found in the south-eastern part of the island of Malta, close to the harbour of Marsaxlokk.
-In reality the name refers to a small church dedicated to Our Lady of the Snows, which is found at the crossroads where the country road from Żejtun forks out in two directions, to Delimara peninsula and Xrobb il-Għaġin to the south-east and to the village of Marsaxlokk to the south-west.
+Tas-Silġ is in the south-eastern part of the island of Malta, close to the harbour of Marsaxlokk.
+The name derives from that of a small church dedicated to Our Lady of the Snows, which is found at the crossroads where the country road from Żejtun forks out in two directions, to Delimara peninsula and Xrobb il-Għaġin to the south-east and to the village of Marsaxlokk to the south-west.
 Fort Tas-Silġ, a British-era polygonal fort, stands at the highest point of an elongated hill further south.
-The lower and smaller hill on which the excavations have been conducted is called Ta' Berikka, although the tradition of calling it Tas-Silġ is now well established.
+The lower and smaller hill on which the excavations have been conducted is called 'Ta' Berikka', although the tradition of calling it 'Tas-Silġ' is now well established.
 The site commands views of the Marsaxlokk harbour to the south and overlooks two other bays, Marsascala and St Thomas' Bay.
 The site is surrounded by man-made terraced fields.